This piece originally was published Aug. 8, 2015, on Healthline Contributors, which no longer is live. Reprinted here with permission.

 And I even am getting to the space of letting go of anger toward people who want to hurt me.
 I know what those people are going through.
 I’ve been there, and it’s not pretty.

 I’m glad I no longer live in that space.
 (Update: I’m still angry as hell at those who tried to hurt me, especially a handful of dirty politicians who are just dripping with filth).

 I really never was a very positive person before sobriety.
 Most people who hate themselves aren’t.

 But today, even though my dad is dying a horrible death from a dementia-related illness, and even though I still struggle to make ends meet, and even though I don’t speak with hardly any of my relatives, I sometimes have to pinch myself about how good life is.
-(Update: My dad died well over a year ago, and his estate still is not settled, and the court battle between my brother, myself, and a woman named Cheryl Scott grows uglier and uglier by the week and by the month.
+(Update: My dad died well over a year ago, and his estate still is not settled, and the court battle between my brother, myself, and a third party also included in my dad’s will grows uglier and uglier by the week and by the month.
 I have spent about $5,000 with an attorney just to get what my dad left me in a very simply stated will.
 But I have a very successful career and no longer struggle to make ends meet).

 Acknowledging life is better now that I am sober, even if it is much harder in some ways, really is what keeps me going.

 While I’m not a fan of Alcoholics Anonymous, the first step to becoming a positive person was admitting I was powerless over alcohol.